Hosting a student has a range of benefits for businesses:

 - Possible recruitment for future employment.

-The student will be in contact with you one week prior to commencement to arrange an Induction interview where he/she will bring an Induction package to go through with you.
+The student will be in contact with you two weeks prior to commencement to arrange an Induction interview where he/she will bring an Induction package to go through with you.

 The Induction package includes: